- What Is Program Management?

-Customize your program to show the only data you need.
+Customize your program to show the only data you need for your decision-making process.
 Status bars by each project show progress, cost/budget and more.
 Profile pictures or avatars for managers and teams allow for rapid insight on who is assigned to a certain project.

 3. Group & Filter Projects

 Programs are groups of similar projects synergizing with each other in ways that enhance the overall value of each individual project.
 That doesn’t mean, however, that programs are singular in nature.
-In fact, program managers often have many to manage.
+In fact, organizations often have many to manage in their program portfolio.

 Add projects to folders to create program groups.
 Title and filter these groups, then monitor their performance with our program dashboards that collect real-time data.